- Best of Acadia Retreat

 College of the Atlantic is located in Bar Harbor on beautiful Mount Desert Island, Maine.
 The college's 35 waterfront acres overlook the ocean and are adjacent to Acadia National Park.
 The village of Bar Harbor is within walking distance of the campus and offers a wide variety of shops, restaurants and night spots, as well as art shows, evening concerts, and numerous other summer activities.

 Participants share rooms in the residence halls.
 A limited number of single rooms are available at an additional cost on a first requested, first provided basis.
-Students enrolled in a two-week course have full use of the residence halls over the weekend.
-Residence halls have small common rooms and kitchens with full-size appliances.
+All enrolled two-week course participants will have full use of the residence halls over the weekend.
+Residence halls have common rooms and kitchens with full-size appliances.
 Rooms are equipped with twin beds, mattress pads, pillows, and blankets.
-Participants must bring their own bed linens and towels.
+Participants must bring their own bed linens and towels, unless linens have been leased from us at registration.
 All bathrooms are co-ed and are shared by up to six people.

-COA's award-winning dining hall provides three meals a day from Sunday evening through Friday evening.
+COA's dining hall provides delicious meals each day from Sunday evening through Friday evening.
 Meals are served cafeteria style, and box lunches are provided for class field trips upon instructor's request.
-An optional lobster dinner will be available for one of the evening meals. for an additional $15.
+An optional lobster dinner will be available for one of the evening meals for an additional $15.
 Please provide advanced notice regarding food allergies and vegan or vegetarian preferences.
 Participants enrolled in a two-week course are responsible for their own weekend meals (except for Sunday dinner).
-A special lunch-only meal plan is available to commuters for $65 per person/week.
+A special lunch-only meal plan is available to commuters for $70 per person/per week.